Perspective | Roy Williams is walking away — and college basketball is losing a pillar of goodness

 The Jayhawks went to the Final Four again in 2002 and 2003 but came up short both times.
 Meanwhile, UNC foundered and Matt Doherty was fired.
 The second time, Williams couldn’t say no to Smith.

-And yet, he felt guilty about leaving Kansas, where he’d become an adopted son.
+And yet he felt guilty about leaving Kansas, where he had become an adopted son.
 He apologized to “the people of the great state of Kansas” so often that people joked that his full name was Roy “I apologize to the people of the great state of Kansas” Williams.

 Thing is, he meant it every single time he said it.
 In 2008, Kansas beat North Carolina in the Final Four.
 Williams cried in his postgame news conference and went on about how he coached the greatest kids in the world and he had let them down.

-Then he showed up for the championship game Monday night wearing a Jayhawk pin on his jacket lapel.
+Then he showed up for the championship game Monday night wearing a Jayhawks pin on his jacket lapel.
 His fans in the great state of North Carolina weren’t thrilled.
 When he won a second national title a year later, he was forgiven.

-Williams has long had had a temper and a penchant for truth-telling.
-When Carolina added a home game with Marquette this season in the midst of the pandemic and lost, someone asked him what he would say to Carolina fans who didn’t think he should have scheduled the game.
+Williams has long had a temper and a penchant for truth-telling.
+When North Carolina added a home game with Marquette this season in the midst of the pandemic and lost, someone asked him what he would say to Tar Heels fans who didn’t think he should have scheduled the game.

 “Well, if I’d have known we were going to lose, God Almighty, I wouldn’t have scheduled the game,” he said.
 “Come on.
 You can’t operate in damn hindsight.
 God Almighty.
 If you told me we were going to lose, yeah, I wouldn’t have scheduled the game.
 If you told me we were going to beat the Lakers, I’d have scheduled them.
 Carolina fans, they aren’t that dumb.
 If they are, I’ve got no answer for them.”